Boki87/paybilll-fe-assignment/README.md

-# Assignment for a front end position at Optima Apps
+# Assignment for a front-end position at Optima Apps

 Working [DEMO]('https://paybill-optima.netlify.app/')